PaloAltoNetworks/terraform-best-practices/tests.md

 ## The Unknown Value Pitfall

-There is a pitfall which makes Terraform tests quite different in structure and scope from tests in other languages.
+There is a pitfall which makes Terraform unit tests quite different in structure and scope from tests in other languages.
 The pitfall is: Terraform internally marks all values as either [unknown or known](https://github.com/zclconf/go-cty/blob/e5d3f1507f80d88b60e58c4644f462636f400c98/cty/value.go#L40-L52), and _unknown values behave differently than known values_ during the Plan stage.
 Terraform does not make this fact visible upfront, so it is up to a developer to remember to consider it when creating test cases.